-The Department of Energy (DOE) regularly releases new rules focused on reducing energy consumption and pollution in the United States.
-With the most recent 2023 HVAC regulatory changes now in effect, you may wonder how the new rules impact new air conditioners, energy efficiency and if they mean you will have to replace your existing AC system.
-Here are the answers to many of the frequently asked questions on this topic.
+The Department of Energy (DOE) regularly implements rules targeted on reducing energy consumption and pollution in the United States.
+With the newest 2023 HVAC regulatory changes now in effect, you could wonder how the new rules impact new air conditioners, energy efficiency and whether they’ll mean you need to replace your existing AC system.
+Here are the answers to the most frequently asked questions on these new standards.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new guidelines, which took effect on January1, 2023, impact new air conditioning systems and heat pumps.
-These modifications are designed to standardize and optimize energy efficiency, create more environmentally friendly options and develop new standards for refrigerants and testing methods.
+The new regulations, which took effect on January1, 2023, apply to new AC units and heat pumps.
+These updates are supposed to standardize and optimize energy efficiency, create more environmentally friendly options and set new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps have a seasonal energy efficiency ratio (SEER) indicating the level of cooling output in British thermal units or BTUs over a regular cooling season divided by the power consumed.
-The higher the SEER rating, the more energy efficient the unit is, as it can remove the same quantity of heat using a reduced level of energy.
-This rating system has been an industry standard since the 1970s, empowering consumers to easily evaluate different AC units and choose ones that meet their energy efficiency requirements.
+All air conditioners and heat pumps receive a seasonal energy efficiency ratio (SEER) indicating the level of cooling output over a typical cooling season (in British thermal units or BTUs) divided by the energy consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the unit is, as it can remove the same quantity of heat using less energy.
+This rating system has been an industry standard since the 1970s, allowing consumers to easily analyze different AC units and choose ones that meet their energy efficiency desires.

-Quite a few air conditioners also receive an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not take into account seasonal changes and instead measures the unit’s efficiency during peak use.
-EER is used for calculating an AC unit's operation during the hottest days of the year.
+Some air conditioning units also receive an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Unlike SEER, EER does not take into account seasonal changes and instead evaluates the unit’s efficiency during peak performance.
+EER is used for determining an AC unit’s performance during the hottest days of the year.

-Heat pump heating efficiency is tested with the heating seasonal performance factor (HSPF).
-This ratio calculates the total heating required during the heating season (in BTUs) divided by the total watt-hours of energy consumed.
-Similar to SEER and EER, a higher HSPF rating means improved energy efficiency.
-HSPF has been a common heating efficiency measurement since the late 1980s.
+Heat pump heating efficiency is tested using the heating seasonal performance factor (HSPF).
+This ratio determines the total heating required during the heating season (in BTUs) divided by the total watt-hours of power consumed.
+A lot like SEER and EER, a higher HSPF rating indicates improved energy efficiency.
+HSPF has been a standard heating efficiency measurement since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the latest ways to assess AC and heat pump efficiency.
-These brand-new standards give homeowners a more precise idea of their energy use when they install a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the most recent ways to assess AC and heat pump efficiency.
+These cutting-edge standards give homeowners a more precise understanding of their energy use when they purchase a particular AC unit or heat pump.

-SEER2-compliant models also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for repairing older units, but they won’t be allowed in new cooling systems.
+SEER2-compliant units also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previous refrigerants.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for fixing older units, but they won’t be allowed in new HVAC systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system evaluation criteria mean SEER2, EER2 and HSPF2 are more exact.
-They require testing equipment under more practical field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t take into consideration.
+The changes in HVAC system testing specifications mean SEER2, EER2 and HSPF2 are more exact.
+They require testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t take into consideration.

 - Air conditioners installed in the North: 13.4 SEER2 (14 SEER)